KlingerMatheus/Qikserve-Front-end-Challenge/README.md

 So, the Figma design had some issues that affected what I could do.
 Stuff like the 'Subtotal' value was kinda vague, and the order process wasn't fully there – the checkout just acted like it worked, no real payment stuff.
 Plus, I couldn't do the 'Contact' and 'Login' pages because they weren't in the design.

 Oh, and I figured the search bar would work for each section, not for the whole thing, that's why it was implemented like that, no details were provided.
+Also, the "View allergy information" has not an action, I would implement a modal for it to show information about it.

 ## Final thoughts